ans-group/docs.ukfast.co.uk/source/fastdrive/browsingforfiles.md

 If this is the case, you can directly search for a file or folder using the search function in the FASTdrive web app.

-At the top of every page you will search a small magnifying glass.
+At the top of every page you will see a small magnifying glass.
 Clicking this icon will expand the search box.

 ![Image202](files/Image202.png)